XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-batch-minting.md

 # Code Walkthrough

-You can download or clone the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/py/){.github-code-download} to try each of the samples locally.
+You can download or clone the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/quickstart/py/)<!-- {.github-code-download} --> to try each of the samples locally.

 Import dependencies and define the testnet_url variable.